Mission and History

 The College further strengthened its place in the Scranton landscape when it purchased and renovated the former Scranton Central High School in 1994.
 As a signal of its continuous growth as a thriving academic institution, the College dropped “junior” from its name in 2001.

 Presently, the College has five satellite centers in Hawley, Hazleton, New Milford, Sunbury, and Towanda, Pennsylvania; an Environmental Education Center in Covington Township; and a rapidly expanding main campus in Scranton with six total operational buildings.
 While the College continues to flourish, its role in the city of Scranton has become stronger than ever.

-Lackawanna College, which is accredited by the Commission of Higher Education of the Middle States Association of Colleges and Schools, has been home to many successful programs, and today offers a total of more than 30 bachelor’s and associate degrees as well as certificate programs and a competitive training institute.
+Lackawanna College, which is accredited by the Commission of Higher Education of the Middle States Association of Colleges and Schools, has been home to many successful programs, and today offers nearly 30 bachelor’s and associate degrees as well as certificate programs and a competitive training institute.

 The College prides itself on its focused class sizes, which allow for personalized attention from skilled and extremely passionate faculty; its progressive curriculum, innovative programs, and cutting-edge learning studios that better prepare students; and the unparalleled student support services and active student life community that deepens each student’s college experience.

 The College has always placed incredible importance on remaining an affordable choice, while still preserving rigorous and engaging academics.
 The College continued that tradition when it chose to offer its first-ever bachelor’s degrees beginning in the fall of 2017, yet again adapting to the current educational landscape.

 Lackawanna College is proud to have been a significant part of Scranton’s incredible history and is eager to be part of its exciting future.